 It is recommended that you obtain a Weil-McLain Boiler Maintenance kit before attempting the first-year inspection, to ensure all parts that may be needed are available.
 This kit includes a heat exchanger cover plate gasket, burner gasket, new ignitor, and ignitor gasket.
-See listing in Replacement parts.
+See listing in Replacement parts section of this manual.
 These parts must be on hand when you perform the first-year inspection in the event they must be replaced.